onzfonz/comp227/src/content/0/en/part0b.md

 The server responds with status code [201 created](https://httpstatuses.com/201).
 This time the server does not ask for a redirect, the browser stays on the same page, and it sends no further HTTP requests.

-The SPA version of the app does not traditionally send the form data, but instead uses the JavaScript code it fetched from the server.
+The SPA version of the app does not traditionally send the form data.
+Instead, it uses the JavaScript code it fetched from the server.
 We'll look into this code a bit, even though understanding all the details of it is not important just yet.

 ```js